Skip to content

 More Flexibility, Less Repetition

 While traditional network provisioning links devices to a single container, Static Configuration Studio allows devices to be grouped in multiple ways using tags.
-This makes it easier to apply shared configurations across different parts of the network without duplication—helping improve efficiency and reduce human error.
+This makes it easier to apply shared configurations across different parts of the network without duplication.
+This helps improve efficiency and reduces human error.

 A Smoother Way to Work